Education and Learning Wales (ELWa) Region

-Structural funds are the European Union's (EU's) means of supporting social and economic restructuring across the region.
-An area's access to structural funds depends on whether it has been classified as an Objective 1 area, an Objective 2 area or an Objective 3 area.
-Objective 1 areas are those which have less than 75 per cent of the EU average GDP; this applies to the least prosperous parts of the UK.
-The Objective 1 funding is the highest level of regional funding available from the EU.
-Objective 1 areas are equivalent to NUTS level 2 units.
+Structural funds are the European Union's (EU) means of supporting social and economic restructuring across a region.
+An area’s access to structural funds depends on whether it has been classified as an Objective 1, 2 or 3 area.
+Objective 1 areas are those that have less than 75% of the EU average GDP; this applies to the least prosperous parts of the UK.
+Objective 1 funding is the highest level of regional funding available from the EU.
+Objective 1 areas are equivalent to NUTS, level 2 units.

-Objective 2 areas are those defined as facing structural difficulties; the areas included cover around a third of the UK population.
-Objective 2 areas are built up of electoral wards.
-Objective 3 applies to the whole UK, apart from those areas which are Objective 1 areas.
+Objective 2 areas are those defined as facing structural difficulties; the areas included cover around a third of the UK.
+Objective 2 areas are built up from electoral wards.
+Objective 3 applies to the whole of the UK, apart from those areas that are Objective 1 areas.

-There were also formerly Objective 4 and Objective 5 areas, but these schemes were ended in 1999.
+There were also formerly Objective 4 and Objective 5 areas, but these schemes ended in 1999.